Anyrainel/NRBot/README.md

 1. Install emulator with adb support (e.g. LDPlayer 64bit).
 Use 1080x1920 mobile resolution.
 2. Turn on adb: Settings -> Other settings -> ADB Debugging -> Open remote connection
 3. Install [AirtestIDE](https://airtest.netease.com/).
 Extract it to your favorite path.
+4. Download ADB (e.g. from [here](https://developer.android.com/studio/releases/platform-tools)) and add it to your system path.
-4. Update `settings.jsonc`.
+5. Update `settings.jsonc`.
 Refer to comments for instructions.
-5. Make sure you already set up proper team for the quests in game.
+6. Make sure you already set up proper team for the quests in game.
-6. Run `python NRBot.py <script_name>` in this directory.
+7. Run `python NRBot.py <script_name>` in this directory.
 Here `<script_name>` can be any of the following:
    - `resetfarming`: farms purple grade item in daily dark lairs by resetting if no drop.
    - `darkdaily`: clears all specified daily dark lairs.
    - `dungeon`: farms specified dark dungeon for memoirs.

-If you see "device not ready" error, try to run `adb devices` to start the adb daemon.
-(You can get adb from [here](https://developer.android.com/studio/releases/platform-tools).
-Add the extraction directory to your system path to call adb directly.)

 ## Scripts